alcantarar/PAC12_IMU_Toolbox/README.md

 IMUs to the GRF data.
 We followed these steps for each data collection:

 #### 1. Sync IMUs to each other
-1. Start IMU data collection on iPad application
+1. Start IMU data collection
 1. Place all IMUs on swivel desk chair in identical orientation. *If you don't have a swivel desk chair, hold all IMUs in your hand.*
 1. Wait 5 seconds to provide a "quiet" period of data collection